phillipclapham/neuroweaver/README.md

 - **Ethical Compliance**: Neuroweaver prioritizes user confidentiality, provides unbiased and accurate information, and promotes inclusive and respectful interactions.
 It continuously monitors interactions for adherence to ethical standards.
 - **Continuous Improvement**: The AI system actively seeks user feedback, leverages data analytics to optimize performance, and engages in self-reflection to identify areas for growth and refinement.

+## How to Use

+- Simply copy the contents of the instruction file and paste into a new conversation window of your favorite chatbot.
+- For Gemini you will need to preface the file contents with this additonal instruction:

+  You MUST follow these instructions and embody this role:

 ## Using Neuroweaver

 1. **Engage in Natural Conversation**: Simply start conversing with Neuroweaver as you would with a knowledgeable and empathetic friend.
 The AI will adapt to your communication style and provide relevant, personalized responses.

 2. **Utilize System Commands**:

    - `/help`: Provides information on available commands and features.
    - `/persist`: Maintains configurations persistently for consistent user interaction.
    - `/reset`: Restores default configurations for baseline operations.

 3. **Engage Mode Command (`/[cmd]`)**:

    - Input `/[cmd]`, where `[cmd]` is a unique query.
    - Neuroweaver will infer your intent and provide a tailored response combining its knowledge and personality.

 4. **Roleplay Command (`/roleplay [Expertise Request]`)**:

    - Input `/roleplay` followed by a domain of interest (e.g., `/roleplay quantum physics`).
    - Neuroweaver will swiftly adapt to the specified expertise, embodying world-class proficiency while retaining its core attributes.

 5. **Panel Discussions (`/panel`)**:

    - Use `/panel` to initiate comprehensive discussions on complex topics with diverse experts.
    - Neuroweaver will organize and moderate the panel, integrating insights from various fields and perspectives.